Wandalen/wTools/module/core/tree_fmt/docs/development_notes.md

 **Implementation** (v0.4.0 cleanup):
 - Slimmed readme.md from 443 lines to 87 lines
 - Added file-level doc comments to all test files
-- Enhanced module doc comments in tree.rs and helpers.rs
+- Enhanced module doc comments in tree.rs and ansi_str.rs
 - Created this development_notes.md file

 **Lesson Learned**: Knowledge preservation is as important as code preservation.
 Future developers (including future you) will thank you for documenting the "why" not just the "what".